Excerpt: To Tempt A Highland Duke

 He crouched down in front of her.
 “I cannot marry you.
 I just can’t.”

 She studied his face, and he did not hide the tear that slipped from his eye.

 “This past year I really thought you had finally gotten over Connie’s death.
 I thought you’d opened your heart to me.
 We shared our hopes for the future.
 You let me fall in love with Connor as if he were my own wee boy.
 Just tell me why?”

-“Do you hate your father so much that you’d use me as a pawn to hurt him.
+“Do you hate your father so much that you’d use me as a pawn to hurt him?
 Is it because he is desirous of our match that you purposely opposed it?”
-Her sorrow was now replaced with anger.
-“I hate you Dougray Firth.
+Her sorrow rang with anger.
+“I hate you, Dougray Firth.
 I hate you for making me fall in love with you.
 For giving me a dream and then taking it away.
 Just go away before you break my heart completely.”
-Her head lowered to her knees and she began sobbing.
+Her head lowered to her knees, and she began sobbing.

 He couldn’t stand it.
 He reached down and scooped her into his arms and took her place on the bench, placing her in his lap.
 She did not stop crying.
 She merely buried her face against his chest and sobbed.

 He sat there gently rocking her and wished things could be different.
 He wished he didn’t love her so much.
-But it was because he loved her he would let her go.
-Seeing her married to another would be his living hell but at least she would be alive and he would be able to see her occasionally.
+But it was because he loved her, that he would let her go.
+Seeing her married to another would be his living hell, but at least she would be alive and he could see her occasionally.